n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/SIGNL4/README.md

 permalink: /nodes/n8n-nodes-base.signl4
 ---

-# Derdack SIGNL4
+# SIGNL4

-[SIGNL4](https://www.signl4.com/) is a plug-and-play cloud solution produced by [Derdack](https://www.derdack.com/).
+[SIGNL4](https://www.signl4.com/) is a plug-and-play cloud solution produced by Derdack.
 It automatically notifies teams on their mobile devices in case of critical events.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/SIGNL4/README.md).